architkalra/slackdemo/README.md

-# Guied to run various scripts in this GitHub Repo
+# Guide to run various scripts in this GitHub Repo

 ### Scripts
 | Scripts Name       | Action  |